Musashi ninespine stickleback

-The Musashi ninespine stickleback (Pungitius sp.) is an undescribed species of fish in the stickleback genus Pungitius.
-Endemic to Japan, it occurs only in the Motoara River in Kumagaya, Saitama Prefecture (old Musashi Province).
+The Musashi ninespine stickleback (Pungitius nakamurai) is a species of fish in the stickleback genus Pungitius.
+Endemic to Japan, reported in 1963 and named in 2026.
+It occurs only in the Motoara River in Kumagaya, Saitama Prefecture (old Musashi Province).
 It is the prefectural fish, its habitat has been designated a prefectural natural monument, and a main belt asteroid, the minor planet 10776 Musashitomiyo, has been named in its honour.
 It is assessed as Critically Endangered on the 2020 Ministry of the Environment Red List.